An open letter to the Dutch

 Winning with cycling in the rain

-Here’s some ideas I had for inspiration.
+Here are some ideas I had for inspiration.
 Perhaps some sort of a giant pod that covers the whole bike or an umbrella that clips onto the frame of the bike or maybe covered cycle lanes or some sort of forcefield that repels rain… Okay maybe not, but I’m not the expert.
-I’m not really sure if what I’m asking for is possible but I do know that if anyone can solve this cycling in the rain-problem it’ll be the Dutch.
+I’m not really sure if what I’m asking for is possible but I do know that if anyone can solve this cycling in the rain problem it’ll be the Dutch.

 So, people of the Netherlands, get your thinking caps on!
 Rise to the challenge!
 Let me know what you come up with and we can go halves in our new business venture (I deserve all the credit for inspiring the idea).
 Let’s revolutionise cycling and continue the legacy of Dutch innovation.

 What’s your secret for biking through the rain?
 Let us know in the comments!

 Editor’s Note: this article was originally published in November 2016, but was fully updated in May 2021 for your reading pleasure.